robertbastian/icu4x/docs/tutorials/writing_a_new_data_struct.md

 impl TryFrom<&CldrPaths> for FooProvider {
     type Error = Error;
     fn try_from(cldr_paths: &CldrPaths) -> Result<Self, Self::Error> {
-        // CLDR providers are constructed from CldrPaths, which gives you
+        // Don't do any heavy lifting here.
+Ideally you just want to save
-        // access to raw CLDR JSON data.
+        // the paths you need.
     }
 }